j-vollen/j-vollen.github.io/_pages/about.md

 ## **What's new?**
-  *August 18, 2023* I am attending IJCAI 2023 in Macao.
-I will be giving a talk at the M-PREF workshop on "Best-of-Both-Worlds Fairness in Committee Voting" and participating in the doctoral consortium. <br/>
+  *August 18, 2023* At IJCAI 2023, I will be giving a talk on "Best-of-Both-Worlds Fairness in Committee Voting" at the M-PREF workshop and participating in the doctoral consortium. <br/>

  *July 5, 2023* I am visiting [Ashish Goel](https://web.stanford.edu/~ashishg) at Stanford University's Department of Management Science and Engineering. <br/>